Orange Walk Town: Population and housing

-2010 Population and Housing Census has Orange Walk town's total population as 13,400 residents.
+2010 Population and Housing Census lists Orange Walk Town's total population as 13,400 residents.
 Of this 6,642 are males and 6,758 are females.
 The total number of households is 3,361 and the average household size is 4.4.
 88.1% of these Orange Walk residents live in a full private house, 5.9% in part of a private house, 1.3% in an apartment, and 4.5% in other.
 About 14% of Orange Walkeños rent a dwelling, whereas about 59.4% own houses mortgage free.
 Most of the buildings in the city were built from 1990 to 1999.
-Of these, over half are made of brick, and a quarter of wood.
+Of these, over half are made of cement blocks, and a quarter of wood.
 About three-fourths of all roofs are made of sheet metal.
 Homes and buildings in Orange Walk are the best kept, with the lowest rate of necessary repair in the country.

-Acoording to official sources, Orange Walk is becoming more congested and densely populated, and is moving toward apartment flats as an alternative to traditional houses.
+According to some official town council sources, Orange Walk is becoming more congested and densely populated, and is moving toward apartment flats as an alternative to traditional houses.
 However, up to 1,200 plots of land are abandoned or have dilapidated, derelict housing.

-The 2019 population estimate is around 22,000.
-The growth is about 2.7%, far larger than the national population growth of 1.9%.